tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 #### Using WinBox

+!!! warning "Don't use this method"

-⚠️Don't use this method until the issue with the default wireless network not appearing is resolved.
+    Don't use this method until the issue with the default wireless network not appearing is resolved.

 1. First, click the “Files” tab again and drag and drop the config file from your computer into the File List.
 2. Open the Terminal in WinBox and type “import” and hit Tab.
 You should see your .rsc file pop up.
 Type out this name after “import”.
 The command should look something like `import omni-poe-ether5.rsc`.